Athletics at the 2019 Pan American Games – Men's 3000 metres steeplechase: Summary

 Benard Keter took the lead on the first lap.
 After the second barrier, Altobeli da Silva moved out from the middle of the pack to take the point.
 Ryan Smeeton followed for the next five laps as others fell off the pace.
 The crowd was enthusiastic as home town Mario Bazán stayed in the lead group throughout.
 On the penultimate lap, Travis Mahoney came forward to take the lead down the backstretch and over the water jump. da Silva again took the lead, with Keter moving up to mark.
 At the bell, the last in the lead group Carlos San Martín began to move forward.
-Smeeton fell oner the barrier before the backstretch.
+Smeeton fell over the barrier before the backstretch.
 As Sanmartín moved past Bazán on the backstretch, he picked up a trailer.
 Both passed Mahoney before the final water jump and were in a race for the bronze medal still 5 meters back of Keter.
 Still four meters behind at the final barrier, the two made a shoulder to shoulder sprint, past Keter into the finish with Sanmartín having a slight edge he held to take silver.